 Figure 4: Filtering Page

-Once finished, output files containing preprocessed reads are stored in the "Output Reads" folder set in the wizard.
+Once finished, output files containing preprocessed reads are stored in the "Output Reads" folder set in the wizard (Figure 6).
 Files are generated in compressed format (fastq.gz).

 For single-end data, one output file per input file is generated.
 For paired-end data, four output files per input sample (2 FASTQ files) are generated, two that contain upstream and downstream paired reads and two that contain upstream and downstream unpaired reads.
 The name of each output file begins with the provided prefix and continues with the original name of the file.
 Files with unpaired reads contain the word "unpaired" in their name so that they can be distinguished from those that contain paired reads.
 These files are placed in the "Unpaired Reads" folder.

 Furthermore, a result page will show a summary of the "FASTQ Preprocessing" results (Figure 7).
 This page provides a table that shows how many reads have survived and how many have been dropped during the analysis.